tderso/eosuk.github.io/_posts/2023-03-04-ECVW-March-2023-update.md

 author: The Honourary Treasurer
 authorTwitter:
 gravatar:
 postFooter: All the photos on this page are courtesy of EWCV.
-Futher information could be obtained by calling +44(0)7867 727445 or at <a href="mailto:eosukcharityfund@gmail.com">eosukcharityfund@gmail.com</a>
+Further information could be obtained by calling +44(0)7867 727445 or at <a href="mailto:eosukcharityfund@gmail.com">eosukcharityfund@gmail.com</a>
 ---

 <div>